 Wound vacs offer several benefits, including:

 The decision to discontinue a wound vac is made by your healthcare provider.
-It’s typically removed once the wound has significantly reduced in size, shows signs of healthy granulation tissue, and is ready to close.
+When to discontinue wound vac is typically determined once the wound has significantly reduced in size, shows signs of healthy granulation tissue, and is ready to close.

 6. Can You Go to Work with a Wound Vac?